PhilipYip1988/python-tutorials/013_string_byte_bytearray/readme.md

 ![img_042](./images/img_042.png)

-Note as this byte contains a non-ASCII value, ASCII encoding givers a ```UnicodeError``` as does UTF-8:
+Note as this byte contains a non-ASCII value, ASCII encoding gives a ```UnicodeError``` as does UTF-8:

 ```
 greeting.decode(encoding="ASCII")